Published and Forthcoming Journal Articles

 · Bell, C., Benson-Strohmayer, M., Cooper, L., Kaldor, M. and Peter, M. (2026 - Forthcoming) ‘The Fragmentation of War and Peace: Rethinking Peace Processes in a Polycentric World’, Journal of Intervention and Statebuilding.

-Book Manuscript
+Book Manuscripts

-· Benson, M. Of Revenue Not Rule: Predation, State-Unbuilding, and Conflict in Sudan and South SudanManuscript invited for submission and anonymous peer review with Cambridge University Press (African Studies Series), following assessment by the CUP publisher and editorial board (May 2025).
-Expected submission: summer 2026.
+· Benson, M. Of Rule Not Revenue: Predation, State-Unbuilding, and Conflict in Sudan and South Sudan Manuscript invited for peer review with Cambridge University Press (African Studies Series).
+Expected submission: August 2026.

-Peer Reviewed Policy Publications, & Working Papers
+Policy Publications, Reports, & Working Papers

 · Benson-Strohmayer, M. (2026) ‘From War Economies to Predatory Peace: How Peace Settlements Legitimise Extraction’.
 Peace and Conflict Resolution Evidence Platform (PeaceRep) Policy Brief, London School of Economics and Political Science.

-· Benson-Strohmayer, M., Makawi, R., M. Berridge, W., and Detzner, S. (2025) ‘Security, Fragmentation, and Civic Futures: Rethinking Reform in Sudan’s Militarised Political Economy’.
+· Benson-Strohmayer, M., Makawi, R., Berridge, W., and Detzner, S. (2025) ‘Security, Fragmentation, and Civic Futures: Rethinking Reform in Sudan’s Militarised Political Economy’.
 Peace and Conflict Resolution Evidence Platform (PeaceRep), London School of Economics and Political Science.

 · Makawi, R. and Benson-Strohmayer, M. (2025) ‘Sudan’s Civic Future: Mapping Medania, Resistance, and Democratic Aspirations’, Peace and Conflict Resolution Evidence Platform (PeaceRep) Policy Brief, Edinburgh University.